anyaevostinar/anyaevostinar.github.io/classes/257-s25/syllabus.md

 **Preparation work** cannot be submitted late.
 If you miss the submission for a given day, you cannot earn the engagement credit for that work.

-**All work must be submitted by the end of the last finals period as per College policy.**
+**All work except for the final team submission must be submitted by the end of the last day of classes as per College policy.** The final team submission must be submitted the the end of the last final.
 All that said: This (like every term for a while now) term is going to be weird, and hard, and disruptive, for all sorts of non-academic reasons.
 If you're staring down a deadline that you know you can't meet, or if you've fallen behind, **get in touch with me immediately and we'll work something out.** While I need to put boundaries in place for my own health and wellness, and for fairness to everyone in the class, I also want to make sure you are progressing in your learning.

 ## AI-Assistance